Is Online Sports Betting Legal in Iowa?

 History of Legal Fantasy Sports Betting in Iowa

 Legislators in the state started trying to legalize fantasy sports in 2013.
-A bill was introduced but nothing was formalized before legislature adjourned in April 2014.
+A bill was introduced but nothing was formalized before the legislature adjourned in April 2014.
 Does that sound familiar?

 Once again in 2015, a bill was introduced that would start the process to legalize fantasy sports, but once again the bill didn’t get enough support.
 The Senate tried to push another bill through in 2016 that consequently failed as well.

 When they tried again in 2017 things finally started to show signs of progress.
-The bill had better details and more favourable components compared to previous bills, including implementing a 7.5% tax on fantasy sports betting.
+The bill had better details and more favorable components compared to previous bills, including implementing a 7.5% tax on fantasy sports betting.

 The bill, H 613, is still on the table, although there is some fear that it will be overshadowed by sports betting in the legislature in 2019.

 Is There No Deposit Sports Betting in Iowa?

 Right now there are no legal Iowa online sportsbooks so there are no deposits or promotions to mention.

 However, when legalization does happen we expect the offers to be really similar to we’re already seeing in other states like New Jersey.